-Interestingly, virulence-related proteins, such as Rv2780 (L-alanine dehydrogenase), Rv0126 (TreS), Rv2299c (HtpG), two-component system proteins like Rv0042c, Rv903c (PrrA), and Rv3133c (DevR), were present at lower levels in JAL.
-L-Alanine dehydrogenase was the first antigen reported to be absent in the M. bovis BCG (vaccine strain) (18, 64).
-Two component systems are studied well in multiple organisms and are known to coordinate gene expression under different environmental conditions (65, 66).
+Interestingly, virulence-related proteins such Rv2780 (L-alanine as Rv0126 (treS), Rv2299c dehydrogenase), (htpG), two component system proteins like Rv0042c, Rv903c (prrA) and Rv3133c (devR), were present at lower levels in JAL.
+Lalanine dehydrogenase was the first antigen reported to be absent in the M. bovis BCG (vaccine strain) (18,64).
+Two component systems are studied well in multiple organisms and are known to coordinate gene expression under different environmental conditions (65,66).
 Most of the target genes of DosR were part of clusters 4 and 6.
-Down-regulation of two-component signaling in JAL might suggest a role for two-component signaling in drug resistance (45).
-Although the identified sub-clusters only partially represent the global regulatory perturbations specific to any strain, a significantly higher flux through the regulatory network in case of JAL as compared with other three strains is certainly suggested by the higher magnitude of protein regulation in this strain.
+Down regulation of two-component signaling in JAL might suggest a role for two-component signaling in drug-resistance (45).
+While the identified sub-clusters only partially represent the global regulatory perturbations specific to any strain, a significantly higher flux through the regulatory network in case of JAL as compared to other three strains is certainly suggested by the higher magnitude of protein regulation in this strain.

-Rv3597c (Lsr2) is considered to be a global transcriptional regulator that represses a large number of virulence-related genes (46-48).
-A recent report has demonstrated the crucial role of Lsr2 in hypoxia adaptation as well as persistent infection inside the host (67).
-In this study most of the Lsr2 targets were present in clusters 1 and 2 and a few of them in cluster 7.
-Our results show the up-regulation of Lsr2 and Rv2989 and down-regulation of DosR in JAL as compared with the other strains.
+Rv3597c (lsr2) is considered to be a global transcriptional regulator that represses a large number of virulence-related genes (46-48).
+A recent report has demonstrated the crucial role of lsr2 in hypoxia adaptation as well as persistent infection inside the host (67).
+In the present study most of the lsr2 targets were present in clusters 1 and 2, and a few of them in cluster 7.
+Our results show the up regulation of Lsr2 and Rv2989 and down regulation of DosR in JAL as compared to the other strains.
 A corresponding modulation of expression of a number of their targets was also observed.
-Although it is tempting to directly correlate the expression of the target proteins, those of the transcription factors that regulate them, one cannot rule out additional tiers of regulation.
+While it is tempting to directly correlate the expression of the target proteins those of the transcription factors that regulate them, one cannot rule out additional tiers of regulation.

-Cluster 3 contained 17 proteins, which showed low expression in BND and high expression in all the other three strains.
-Interestingly, proteins expressed by the mce1 operon were found to be down-regulated in the BND strain.
-The M. tuberculosis genome contains four mce operons, thought to be important for replication in mice (68, 69).
-The deletion of the mce1 operon from M. tuberculosis has been shown earlier to impact the lipid profiles and uptake of palmitic acid and accumulation of more mycolic acids in comparison with the wild type (40).
-Cholesterol import and metabolism are dependent on the proteins encoded by the mce4 operon (70).
-We performed experiments to determine whether this difference would be reflected in the growth of the strains in different carbon source.
-Although we observed slower growth of BND compared with the other strains in the early stages of growth, the differences in the growth were nullified when following the growth for a longer duration (data not shown).
-One possible explanation for this phenotype is that, although the mce1 operon may be playing a role in adaptation in the early stages of growth in the BND strain, alternative pathways (other mce operons) may be compensating for the down-regulation of the mce1 operon in the later stages.
+Cluster 3 contained 17 proteins,

+which showed low expression in BND and high expression in all the other three strains.
+Interestingly, proteins expressed by the mce1 operon were found to be downregulated in the BND strain.
+The Mtb genome contains four mce operons, thought be important for replication in mice (68,69).
+The deletion of the mce1 operon from Mtb has earlier been shown to impact the lipid profiles and uptake of palmitic acid, and accumulation of more mycolic acids in comparison with the wild type (40).
+Cholesterol import and metabolism is dependent on the proteins encoded by the mce4 operon (70).
+We performed experiments to determine if this difference would be reflected in the growth of the strains in different carbon source.
+While we observed slower growth of BND compared with the other strains in the early stages of growth, the differences in the growth were nullified when followed the growth for longer duration (data not shown).
+One possible explanation for this phenotype is that, although mce1 operon may be playing a role in adaption in the early stages of growth in the BND strain, alternate pathways (other mce operons) may be compensating for the down regulation of mce1 operon in the later stages.